 - Sending soft options

 - Output and error LOGS

-TOGGLE will automatically assign sample name (readgroup) based on the input file name structure, picking up the “text” before the first dot.
+TOGGLe will automatically assign sample name (also calle readgroup) based on the input file name structure, picking up the “text” before the first underscore (_) or first dot (.).

 - individual1_1.fastq will be understood as individual1